LWandres/travel_language_learning_app/README.md

 # 🌍 Rome & Greece — Travel Phrase Flashcards

-A single-file, offline-capable web app for learning essential Italian and Greek phrases before a trip.
+A simple web app for learning essential Italian and Greek phrases before a trip.
 Tap cards to flip, hear pronunciation via your device's built-in speech engine, and mark phrases as mastered to track your progress.
 This is no-frills just in time learning when you're on a time crunch!
 Enjoy!

 **Live demo:** `https://lwandres.github.io/travel_language_learning_app/greek_italian_travel_phrases.html`